serverlessresearch/srk/examples/gpu/README.md

   - vadd: The compiled standalone binary for vadd.cu.
 You can call this from the command line.
   - vadd.so: The shared-library version of vadd.cu.
 This can be linked into other programs and called.

 f.py dynamically loads vadd.so using the ctypes library.
-It then converts it's argument (a dictionary generated from the JSON arguments passed to lambda) to native c types and invokes the cudaTest function.
+It then converts its argument (a dictionary generated from the JSON arguments passed to lambda) to native c types and invokes the cudaTest function.